Oia Greece Travel Guide

 Buses are generally not fully wheelchair accessible, often requiring steps to board.
 This has a challenge for travelers with mobility needs.

 Santorini's main ferry traffic arrives at Athinios Port, also known as the New Port.
-This port is on the southwest side of the island, approximately 20 kilometers (12.4 miles) from Oia.
+This port is on the southwest side of the island, about 20 kilometers (12.4 miles) from Oia.

 Cruise ships drop anchor in the caldera.
 Passengers then tender to Skala (the Old Port), situated directly below Fira.
 From Skala, visitors utilize a cable car, donkeys, or walk up to Fira.